 - A "no-host" Emmys is produced by two production entities: Don Mischer Productions and Done + Dusted at the Microsoft Theater, L.A.
-Live. - Phoebe Waller Bridge wins three Emmys for "Fleabag" Outstanding Lead Comedy Actress, Outstanding Comedy Writing and Outstanding Comedy Series - and a fourth Emmy for Outstanding Drama Writing for "Killing Eve." - For the first time, two programs originating from the U.K. win two of the three major awards: "Fleabag" wins four, followed by "Chernobyl" with three Emmys, including Outstanding Limited Series. - Billy Porter makes history as the first black gay man to win Outstanding Lead Actor in a Drama for "Pose." - Relative newcomer Jharrel Jerome is named of Outstanding Lead Actor in a Limited Series or Movie for his role in Ava DuVernay's "When They See Us." - "Game of Thrones" is named Outstanding Drama Series and receives a total of 12 Emmy wins in its final season; Peter Dinklage receives his fourth Emmy for his role in the series, establishing a new record for most wins for Outstanding Supporting Actor in a Drama Series. - At the Creative Arts Emmys, Norman Lear becomes the oldest (96 years) Emmy winner for his Variety Special, "Live in Front of a Studio Audience: Norman Lear's All in the Family and The Jeffersons."
+Live. - Phoebe Waller Bridge wins three Emmys for "Fleabag" Outstanding Lead Comedy Actress, Outstanding Comedy Writing and Outstanding Comedy Series and a fourth Emmy for Outstanding Drama Writing for "Killing Eve." - For the first time, two programs originating from the U.K. win two of the three major awards: "Fleabag" and "Chernobyl" (Outstanding Limited Series). - Billy Porter makes history as the first Black gay man to win Outstanding Lead Actor in a Drama for "Pose." - Relative newcomer Jharrel Jerome is named of Outstanding Lead Actor in a Limited Series or Movie for his role in Ava DuVernay's "When They See Us." - "Game of Thrones" is named Outstanding Drama Series and receives a total of 12 Emmy wins in its final season; Peter Dinklage receives his fourth Emmy for the series, the most individual wins ever for Outstanding Supporting Actor in a Drama Series - At the Creative Arts Emmys, Norman Lear becomes the oldest (96 years) Emmy winner for his Variety Special, "Live in Front of a Studio Audience: Norman Lear's All in the Family and The Jeffersons."